infochimps-labs/ironfan-pantry/README.md

 ### USAGE:

-In addition to the basic recipes that set up the agent, the server, or the web frontend, this cookbook contains LWRPs for Zabbix ideas like hosts, host groups, items, & triggers.
+In addition to the basic recipes that set up the agent, the server, or the web frontend, this cookbook contains LWRPs for Zabbix resources like hosts, host groups, items, & triggers.

 These can be used directly in cookbooks to create Zabbix integrations.
 Say we're setting up a database and we need to monitor the performance